xyproto/orbiton/README.md

 * Press `ctrl-space` to build or export the current file.
 * Press `ctrl-w` to format the current file, in an opinionated way.
 If the current file is empty, a "Hello, World!" template will be inserted, for some file extensions.
+* If a build or export returns an error code and the status message is not specific enough, the last called command can be run from the command line with `$(o -l)`, to get more details. `o -l` can be used to preview the command.

 | Programming language                            | File extensions                                           | Jump to error | Build command                                                                                              | Format command ($filename is a temporary file)                                                                |
 |-------------------------------------------------|-----------------------------------------------------------|---------------|------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------|